Kim@BirthingDays.com | 541-733-4002

-This is something a lot of moms have a hard time with, because they are always told to feed their baby every 2-3 hours.
+This is something a lot of moms have a hard time with because they are always told to feed their baby every 2-3 hours.
 Your baby knows their needs better than you do at first.
 It is important to not deny your baby food because it hasn’t been 2-3 hours.
-Also, there is no need to wake up a sleeping baby if 3 hours has passed.
+Also, there is no need to wake up a sleeping baby if 3 hours have passed.
 Let your baby sleep and feed them when they wake up.

 Let your baby decide how long to nurse.
 A lot of time I hear people say babies need to nurse 15-30 per side.
 This isn’t the case.
 Remember your baby knows how much he or she needs.
-Don’t worry if your baby only nursed 10 minutes or if the nursing session lasts for 45 minutes or longer.
+Don’t worry if your baby only nursed for 10 minutes or if the nursing session lasts for 45 minutes or longer.
 Some babies are fast eaters and some like to take their time.

 Let’s face it, you will be spending A LOT of time nursing your baby!
-It is important that you find a place that is going to be comfortable for you and baby.
+It is important that you find a place that is going to be comfortable for you and your baby.
 Most of the time this is in a comfortable chair or on the couch during the day and in your bed at night.
 Having a nursing station set up is very helpful.

 Some of the things I suggest you have are:

 You will want to have some extra on hand.
-There is nothing more uncomfortable or annoying than putting a soggy breast pad.
+There is nothing more uncomfortable or annoying than putting on a soggy breast pad.

-This is important have so that you do not get cracked nipples!
+This is important to have so that you do not get cracked nipples!
 Nursing with cracked nipples is VERY PAINFUL!!!!